Car Monitoring System in Apartment Garages by Small Autonomous Car using Deep Learning: Results

 \subsection{Self-driving}

-After training about 150 epochs we saw that the curve of loss function won't be lower.
+A Convolutional Neural Network based on the NVIDIA model \cite{nvidia_model} for regression is used to predict the angle of rotation of the wheels of the mini robot only obtaining an image of the path (See Fig. \ref{fig:training}).
+After training about 150 epochs we saw that the curve of loss function won’t be lower.
 We got 0.014 of Error in validation and training set using Udacity simulator.
 Next weeks, we are going to get results of our data obtained.